$99 Citi American Airlines Companion Certificate: How Useful Is It?

 • The Citi AAdvantage Globe Card offers the companion certificate as a reward just for being a cardmember, with no spending requirement, so there’s no reason not to use this; I’ll definitely get some value out of this

 I try to be conservative with how I value things, and I’d say that I probably consider this companion certificate to be worth somewhere around $100-200.
-Of course it can be redeemed for a lot more value than that, but personally I consider the value to be fairly niche, given that I don’t travel that much domestically, you have to book roundtrip, etc.
+Of course it can be redeemed for a lot more value than that, as you could use this to be the companion on a $1,000 economy ticket.
+However, personally I consider the value to be fairly niche, given that I don’t travel that much domestically, you have to book roundtrip, etc.

 Even if you value premium cabin travel, the good thing is that American so frequently sells reasonably priced upgrades for cash, so it should be possible to end up in a premium cabin when redeeming one of these certificates.